Measuring elasticity distribution in transparent materials

 Japanese version

-Conceptual diagram of the angle scanning (the left figure) and graph of reflectance change with probe light displacement on the objective lens and delay time (the right figure)
+Schematic of the angle scanning method (the left-hand figure) and graph of reflectance change vs probe light position on the objective lens (related to the angle) and delay time (the right-hand figure)

-Schematics of optical incidence from the side of the sample (left) and measured reflectance change (right)
+Schematic of the our method involving optical incidence from the side of the sample (left) and the measured reflectance change (right).

 Back to the main page